 Step 11: Wait for the correct duration of time (10-20 minutes) after adding the buffer before reading the test results

-- o Identify the correct amount of waiting time before reading the results, as per manufacturer's instructions. - o Tell the participants, the duration of time to wait for the results (10-20 minutes, depending on manufacturer's instructions).
+- Identify the correct amount of waiting time before reading the results, as per manufacturer's instructions. - The duration of time to wait for the results (10-20 minutes), depends on manufacturer's guide.